 Naruto nodded at Ino with a steadily broadening smile, relieved that she was so compliant.
 He had almost expected her to force him into practice, especially with how passionate she was about organising everything.
 But she wasn't that bad after all.

 "Naruto?"
 Sakura appeared behind Naruto and shot him a puzzled look when he turned to face her.
 "What's going on?
 You're leaving?"

-Once he stepped out of the stuffy school building, a gush of biting cold air hit his face, cutting across his cheeks and feeling as though leaving scratch marks.
+Once he stepped out of the stuffy school building, a gush of biting cold air hit Naruto's face, cutting across his cheeks and feeling as though leaving scratch marks.
 He pulled his flimsy jacket closer around his body, hoping to keep in at least some warmth before the painfully cold air chilled him to the bone.
-Burying his hands in his pockets, the blond fumbled with his phone in one of them, pondering whether or not he should try to call Kakashi.
+Burying his hands in his pockets, the blond fumbled with his phone inside, pondering whether or not he should try to call Kakashi.
 He would have tried to call Gaara already if he had the redhead's number.
-Somehow he doubted Gaara even had a phone in the first place.
+Somehow he doubted Gaara was even in Konoha.
 Perhaps he had to go back home?
+Wouldn't he have been in school otherwise?
 And Kakashi was probably busy with work.

 There really was no reason at all to worry.
 If anyone were to attack the people close to Naruto, they would have gone for Sakura, Kiba and Iruka first, the people he cared about most.
 He cared about Gaara and Kakashi a lot as well, but they weren't people to be taken down easily.
 They had both kicked his ass in some way at least once, so Naruto was slowly feeling ridiculous for worrying about them.
-It was like worrying about a fish in a lake drowning when it rained too much.
+It was like worrying about a fish drowning in a lake during a heavy rainfall.

 Really, he was reading too much into these coincidences.